Bonus: Purchase Order System Checklist

 Or you can use the email to provide standard instructions on how a vendor should process the purchase order.

-Tracking purchase orders require a lot of effort and back and forth with the vendor.
+Tracking purchase orders requires a lot of effort and back and forth with the vendor.

 Here are the three areas of order tracking that need to be automated.